praekelt/sapphire/docs/api/widgets/bars.rst

 .. function:: bars.yTicks([v])

-  Property for the number of ticks to use for the time axis of the chart.
+  Property for the number of ticks to use for the y axis of the chart.
 This is given directly to d3.time.scale_.
 Defaults to ``5``.

   .. code-block:: javascript